automation-tasks-rs/cargo_auto_github_lib/README.md

 - `auto_github_create_new_release()` - creates new release on Github
 - `auto_github_upload_asset_to_release()` - add asset to the github release

-## GitHub API token
+## GitHub API secret_token

-The GitHub API token is a secret just like a password.
+The GitHub API secret_token is a secret just like a password.
 Maybe even greater.
-With this API token, a maleficent actor can change basically anything in your GitHub account.
+With this API secret_token, a maleficent actor can change basically anything in your GitHub account.
 You don't want that.

 How to protect this secret?
 Ok, there are some basic recommendations: